xushangning/usc-mscs/CSCI 530/exams/final.md

 ### 1

-a) No data authentication
+a) No data integrity

+- 3: Irrelevant
-3, 4
+- 4

-- 7: Modified HTTP content served by an ARP-spoofing attacker wont't be detected by the firewall.
+- 7: (Irrelevant) Modified HTTP content served by an ARP-spoofing attacker wont't be detected by the firewall.

-b) No key authentication
+b) No authentication

-3, 4, 7
+- 3
+- 4, 7: Irrelevant or wrong

 c)

-- 6: Compromise of the KDC allows the attacker to steal credentials.
+- 6: Compromise of the KDC allows the attacker to steal credentials, but the prof said it was irrelevant.
-- 8: You can definitely do untrusted computation on trusted hardware.
-- ~~5~~: An IDS can detect privilege escalation of programs that normally shouldn't have privilege.
-- ~~7~~: The firewall can inspect a packet's payload and match it against existing rules to ensure that services running on the computer won't be exploited.
+- ~~8~~: You can definitely do untrusted computation on trusted hardware.
+However, the problem here is that subversion means another backdoor program is installed, rather than an existing (trusted) program is compromised.
+When a new backdoor program is installed, maybe it doesn't even have access to files due to the fine-grained access control to persistent resources.
+- 5, 7: The question is that if the subversion has happened, are these mechanisms vulnerable?
+Also, unlike encryption, firewalls and IDS can't prevent 100% of subversion.

 d)

 - 6: The software that implements Kerberos is definitely exploitable by worms.
 - 8: Computing hardware is trusted but the computation itself shouldn't be trusted.
+This is the only answer prof chose.
 - ~~5~~: IDS can detect a worm's anomalous behaviors.

-e) 1, 2, 3, 5, 6, 7, 8
+e) 1, 2, 6

-f) 1, 6, 7
+f) 6

 - ~~5~~: An IDS can flag phishing emails and notify users of failed login attempts.